mpieva/quicksand/docs/source/flags.rst

   * - --krakenuniq_min_kmers
     - N
-    - | For metagenomic classification
+    - | For removal of KrakenUniq background-identifications
-      | Remove families from the KrakenUniq classification results with a kmer-count of less than N (default: 129).
+      | Remove families from the KrakenUniq classification results with an unique kmer-count of less than N (default: 129).
       ::

           Example: